 Some power companies allow their customers to sell excess power they generate back to the company in what the electric industry calls net metering.
-In order for LP&L to purchase excess energy from our customers, LP&L would have to have net metering in our Electric Rates and at this time net metering is not addressed in the tariff.
+LP&L does not purchase excess energy from our customers, however we do offer residential net metering options.
+For more information click here.

 What LP&L Is Doing